 How many procedures are needed is completely dependent on each patient and what’s being treated.
 If patients are trying to reduce acne scarring, three to four procedures are typically required to get the desired results.
 If deep scars or stretch marks are being targeted, four to five treatments might be needed.
 Maintenance treatments could be required within six to 12 months from the last treatment to cement the new collagen growth.

-Whether patients are looking to reduce the appearance of their stretch marks, acne scarring, or tighten sagging skin, micro needling is an excellent option for most people.
+Whether patients are looking to reduce the appearance of their stretch marks, acne scarring, or tighten sagging skin, Collagen Stimulation Therapy is an excellent option for most people.
 For more information, contact Medical Aesthetics of New England today.
 We have extensive experience helping patients with their cosmetic needs and we invite you to schedule a consultation.
 By working together, we can develop the appropriate treatment plan that will leave you with satisfying results.
 Get started today.